tern-tools/tern/CONTRIBUTING.md

 4. Fix any issues bandit brings up.
 5. Test your changes.

+### Testing you changes
+After you make the changes just run `tox`.
+This will run a set tests and inform you if anything is wrong.

 ## Coding Style

 Tern follows general [PEP8](https://www.python.org/dev/peps/pep-0008/) style guidelines.
 Apart from that, these specific rules apply: